FuturFuturFutur/UDSchedule/README.md

 </pre>

 ## Usage
+### Scheduling
-After installation, everything you need is setting user defined schedules using UDSchedule facade:
+After installation, everything you need is call UDSchedule facade and define a scheduler and a schedulable with schedule type:
 ```
 UDSchedule::schedule()
             ->forScheduler($scheduler)